Root Authorizations

-Learn about establishing Root Authorisations for Trust Registries on cheqd.
+Learn about establishing Root Authorizations for Decentralized Trust Chains (DTCs) on cheqd.

-A Root Authorisation — formally a Verifiable Authorisation for Trust Chain — defines the governance framework and trust rules for an entire decentralized trust ecosystem.
+A Root Authorization — formally a Verifiable Authorization for Trust Chain — defines the governance framework and trust rules for an entire decentralized trust ecosystem.

-The Root Authorisation anchors the root entity — the Root Trusted Accreditation Organisation (rTAO) — to a specific Trust Framework Policy, and enables verifiers to traverse the full chain of trust.
+The Root Authorization anchors the root entity — the Root Trusted Accreditation Organization (rTAO) — to a specific Trust Framework Policy, and enables verifiers to traverse the full chain of trust.

 Function